The Sith Lords Restored Content Modification: Gameplay

-A mod for The Sith Lords, TSLRCM repurposes content extracted from the game's code like extra lines of dialogue or combat encounters which were unused by Obsidian, and made entire levels playable with fully integrated audio files and dialogue trees, such as a factory level for the HK-50 series of androids that serves as successors to the older HK-47 model.
-The mod alters the entire final sequence of the game; in the revised story scenarios introduced by TSLRCM, the player character encounters several party members and no longer traverses the final level alone.
-Companion character Atton Rand is also instrumental in the participation of a boss fight with major villain Darth Sion, which leads to different outcomes depending on his relationship with the player character and whether the player manages to defeat the Sith Lord as Atton.
+A mod for The Sith Lords, TSLRCM repurposes content extracted from the game's code like extra lines of dialogue or combat encounters which were unused by Obsidian, and made entire levels playable with fully integrated audio files and dialogue trees, such as a factory level for the HK-50 series of combat androids.
+Nearly two hours long in content, the player would take control of popular companion character HK-47 for the duration of the gameplay segment and wreak havoc on the industrial plant producing HK-50 units, which the character consider to be bastardized versions of himself.
 The mod fixes well over 500 bugs present in the retail release of The Sith Lords, including dialogue tree errors and combat or item glitches.
 A complete list of all restored content offered by TSLRCM was posted by a team member on the Deadly Stream online community.
+The mod alters the entire final sequence of the game; in the revised story scenarios introduced by TSLRCM, the player character encounters several party members and no longer traverses the final level alone.